bitboxed/bitnode/README.md

 [dolt-workbench](https://github.com/dolthub/dolt-workbench) is a very useful tool for visualizing your Dolt databases.
 Here's how you can run it and connect to it alongside your cluster.

-Edit your `/etc/hosts` on your host system like below to match the domains used in our sample [dolt-workbench.yaml](dolt-workbench.yaml), and the internal ip address of your k3s-worker node (and Traefik load balancer external ip shown above):
+Edit your `/etc/hosts` on your host system like below to match the domains used in our sample [dolt-workbench.yaml](dolt-workbench.yaml), and the internal ip address of your k3s-worker node (or retrieve it by running `multipass info k3s-worker | grep IPv4 | awk '{print $2}'`):
 ```
 sudo vi /etc/hosts

  127.0.0.1   localhost
- 192.168.64.3 app.dolt.localdev api.dolt.localdev
+ 192.168.64.3 app.dolt.test api.dolt.test
  ```

 Next, apply the [dolt-workbench.yaml](dolt-workbench.yaml) on your k3s cluster:
 ```